graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 When manually instantiating a field or subscription resolver, you may use a delegate that return a `ValueTask` by using new constructors available on the `FuncFieldResolver` or `EventStreamResolver` classes.

+### 15. `NameFieldResolver` enhanced method support

+When adding a field by name only, such as `Field<StringGraphType>("Name");`, and the field matches a method rather than a property on the source object, the method parameters are parsed similarly to `FieldDelegate` as noted above with support for query arguments, `IResolveFieldContext`, `[FromServices]` and so on.

 ## Breaking Changes

 ### 1. UnhandledExceptionDelegate